sruggier/rust-disruptor/README.md

 # Building

-The build system requires the following items in the path:
+The The build system requires the following items in the path:
- * git (to clone the RustCMake submodule)
- * CMake 2.8
+ * cargo
  * rustc
  * Optional: inotifywait (for auto-rebuild.sh)